also known as: Yehonatan or Yonatan (יוֹנָתָן)

 His history is recorded in 17:7-13 and 18:30.
 The Rabbins changed this name into Manasseh “to screen the memory of the great lawgiver from the stain of having so unworthy an apostate among his near descendants.”
 He became priest of the idol image at Dan, and this office continued in his family till the Captivity.

-He is first mentioned when he was about thirty years of age, some time after his father’s accession to the throne (1 Sam.
-13:2).
-Like his father, he was a man of great strength and activity (2 Sam.
-1:23), and excelled in archery and slinging (1 Chr.
-12:2; 2 Samuel 1:22).
+He is first mentioned when he was about 30 years of age, some time after his father’s accession to the throne (1 Samuel 13:2).
+Like his father, he was a man of great strength and activity (2 Samuel 1:23), and excelled in archery and slinging (1 Chronicles 12:2; 2 Samuel 1:22).

 He is the last descendant of Eli of whom there is any record.